GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/design.rst

 Gemini IRAF\ [#iraf]_, the coding required to implement it was cumbersome and AstroData uses the ``astropy.nddata.NDData`` class, as discussed in :ref:`containers`.
-This makes the relationship between these data much clearer, and AstroData creates a syntax that makes clear the roles of other data and metadata that may be created during the reduction process.
+This makes the relationship between these data much clearer, and AstroData creates a syntax that makes readily apparent the roles of other data and metadata that may be created during the reduction process.